miladkeivanfar/header-scanner/README.md

 ### Features
 - Checks for a predefined set of common security headers:
   - Content-Security-Policy
   - Strict-Transport-Security
-- Content-Type-Options
   - X-Frame-Options
   - X-Content-Type-Options
   - Cache-Control
+- Checks for information common headers:
+  - Server
+  - X-Powered-By
+  - X-AspNet-Version
+  - X-AspNetMvc-Version
+  - Access-Control-Allow-Origin (if CORS was enabled this response header exist)
 - Presents results in a clear tabular format with color-coded status indicators for easier readability.
 - Provides options to:
 - Specify a text file containing URLs to check.